arun-kr-reddy/notes/cplusplus.md

   ```cpp
   int printSum(int a, int b, int c = 0, int d = 0);
   ```
-- **namespace:** is a declarative region that provides a scope to the identifiers inside it  used to organize code into logical groups and to prevent name collisions
+- **`namespace`:** is a declarative region that provides a scope to the identifiers inside it, used to organize code into logical groups and to prevent name collisions, all identifiers at namespace scope are visible to one another without qualification
-all identifiers at namespace scope are visible to one another without qualification
+don't add `using namespace std;` or `using std::cout;` in headers
-don't add `using namespace std;` or `using std::cout;` in headers, if client code has his own `cout` implementation this can lead to wrong function during overload (especially if arguments match)
+example: if client code has his own `cout` implementation this can lead to wrong function during overload (especially if arguments match)
 - **library:** is a collection of pre-compiled code that can be re-used by programs
   - **static:** is linked directly into the final executable, fast but takes lot of space (`*.a` archive)
     ```sh